-Companies started to bundle equipment, software, and services together to create new products and established themselves different from their competitors.
-The industry refers to these businesses as VARs, Value-added Reseller.
+Companies started to bundle equipment, software, and services together to create new products and establish themselves differently from competitors.
+The industry refers to these businesses as VARs, Value-added resellers.

 How To Win In A Niche Market

-Companies that work in niches understand their clientele needs, wants, and desires.
+Companies that work in niches understand their clientele’s needs, wants, and desires.
 They don’t try to do it all.

 The successful niche business will refer more customers to other niche businesses and only take work that fits their niche.

-As a developing business, stay within our area of expertise and don’t try to compete on all levels with an established balloon company.
+As a developing business, stay within our expertise and don’t try to compete on all levels with an established balloon company.
 The head-to-head competition will lead you to financial and personal stress.
-After all, the other company had years of establishing themselves and prove to their customers that they can do the job.
-Many times they’ll tell the client to look at our extensive photo portfolio and read testimonials as social proof.
-A young company doesn’t have that luxury and turns to price as a way to win new customers.
-Years later you’ll be struggling with how to overcome a low price strategy to stay competitive with the competition.
+After all, the other company had years of establishing themselves and proving to their customers that they could do the job.
+They’ll often tell the client to look at our extensive photo portfolio and read testimonials as social proof.
+A young company doesn’t have that luxury and turns to price to win new customers.
+Years later, you’ll be struggling with how to overcome a low price strategy to stay competitive with the competition.

 I Can Do It All

 For decades my business focus has been on balloon entertainment.
 My niche is entertaining people with balloons at private and corporate events.
-It takes a special breed of person who can consistently put a smile on client’s faces, deal with the general public antics, and create a show that entertains.
+It takes a special breed of people who can consistently put a smile on clients’ faces, deal with the general public antics, and create a show that entertains.

-My focus is on how to become a better entertainer using balloons, whereas a decorator is more concerned about creating the perfect themed balloon figure.
+My focus is on becoming a better entertainer using balloons, whereas a decorator is more concerned about creating the perfect themed balloon figure.